Paleontology in North Carolina: Prehistory

 The fossil record of North Carolina spans from Eocambrian remains 600 million years old to the Pleistocene 10,000 years ago.

 Eocambrian

 During the Eocambrian, North Carolina was covered in seawater.
 More than 600 million years ago corals and jellyfish left behind remains in Stanly County.
 These are the oldest known lifeforms in the state and among the oldest large fossils in the world.
 Stromatolites are relatively common in the state when compared to other Precambrian fossils.
-A few Edicarian biota have been found in the state.
+A few Ediacarian biota have been found in the state.
 A pair of Pteridinium were found in a creek in Stanly County (this fossil is now on display in the NC Museum of Natural Sciences).
 The disk-shaped Aspidella is also known from the state, as well as the strange Sekwia.

 Cambrian

 North Carolina remained covered by a shallow sea through the early part of the Paleozoic.
 The remainder of the Paleozoic was a time of significant geologic upheaval in the state.
 There are no sedimentary rocks from this interval of time in which fossils could have been preserved.

 North Carolina has very few Cambrian fossils.
 The only known fossils from this time period is the tube-shaped trace fossil Skolithos.
 However, a few trilobites are known from Cambrian deposits in South Carolina, which are the same age as North Carolina's Cambrian deposits; thus it is likely that trilobites lived in North Carolina as well.